luke-harriman/DETR-Transformer-Model-From-Scratch/README.md

 # DETR Model from Scratch
 In an effort to better understand CNNs and Transformers, I am building the DETR model from scratch.
 This model has 141M parameters and can be trained on Google Colab.
+The code in the .py files will have far, far too many comments for any repo - and I like a lot of comments lol - but I made them mainly as my own note taking and references.

+If I had more money I would get some GPU compute and try to reproduce the DETR paper; however, this is a very expensive, data hungry architecture as it uses transformers.
+Nonetheless, we were still able to train from scratch and get reasonable results.
+With more compute, I'd be able to set up many more tests to tweak the hyper parameters.

+[GPU Poor Meme]

 ## Model Overview